peterhinch/micropython-async/TUTORIAL.md

 allowing all waiting coros to continue.

 The callback can be a function or a coro.
-In most applications a function is likely to be used: this can be guaranteed to run to completion beore the barrier is released.
+In most applications a function is likely to be used: this can be guaranteed to run to completion before the barrier is released.

 An example is the ``barrier_test`` function in ``asyntest.py``.